bhavna2910/UFOs/README.md

 ## Summary
+**Observations**
 One drawback of this design is the difficulty for the user to know what parameter to use for the filtering.
 For example to pick a city, the user would have to go through the table a find the city desired for the analysis.

+**Suggestions**
-A way to address this would be to present drop-down lists including all filter values in place of the input fields.
+1. A way to address above would be to present drop-down lists including all filter values in place of the input fields.
 Each list would need to update after a parameter is selected in any filter.
-Including a button to clear the filters is also needed.
+2. Including a button to clear the filters is also needed.
 The button would be located below the last filter.

 ### *Appendix*-